 Courses approved by the University Council as prerequisites to other courses may not be waived.

-However, in meritorious cases, a student who has previously enrolled and fully attended the course that is prerequisite to another may be allowed to enroll and attend the latter course for credit, without having passed or earned credit for the prerequisite course.
+However, in meritorious cases, a student who has previously enrolled and fully attended in a course that is prerequisite to another may be allowed to enroll and attend the latter course for credit, without having passed or earned credit for the prerequisite course.

-No permission shall be granted except upon application by the student.
-The application shall be accompanied by a certification from the student's instructor in the prerequisite course that the student had fully attended such course.
-The application, furthermore, shall be accompanied by a certification from the Director of the Office of Student Affairs that the student's failure to pass or earn credit in the prerequisite course was not due to disciplinary action imposed upon him.

-Each college shall be authorized to grant the permission, and shall act through a Dean's committee which shall determine the merit of the application, said committee to include the college secretary.
+No permission shall be granted by the college/school except upon application by the student.
+The application shall be accompanied by certifications from the (1) student's instructor in the prerequisite course that the student had fully attended said course and (2) Director of the Office of Student Affairs that the student's failure to pass or earn credit in the prerequisite course was not due to disciplinary action imposed upon the student.
+Each college shall be authorized to grant the permission and shall act through a Dean's Committee, which shall determine the merit of the application.
+The Committee shall include the college secretary.

-The student who is granted permission under these rules is required to enroll in the prerequisite course simultaneously with the course to which the former is a prerequisite, or immediately in the next semester.
+The student who is granted permission under these rules is required to enroll in the prerequisite course simultaneously with the course to which it is a prerequisite, or immediately in the next semester.

-The permission which may be granted under these rules does not apply to courses in the General Education (GE) Program.
+The permission which may be granted under these rules does not apply to courses in the General Education Program.
+Waiver of prerequisite for a course that was dropped by the student in their own volition is not allowed.

-CHANGE OF MATRICULATION (CLASSES)
+CHANGE OF MATRICULATION

-All transfers to other classes shall be made only for valid reasons.
-No change of matriculation involving the taking of new subjects shall be allowed after one week of regular class meetings have been held.
-Changes in matriculation shall be effected by filling up UP Form 26 and must be recommended by the adviser and approved by the Dean.
-The form, after being duly accomplished, shall be submitted to the Registrar for assessment and notation.
+All transfers to other classes shall be made only for valid reasons, which includes conflicts in schedules and when classes are dissolved.
+No change of matriculation involving the taking of a new subject shall be allowed after one (1) week of regular class meetings has been held.
+Changes in matriculation shall be effected by means of the form for the change of matriculation and must be recommended by the adviser and approved by the Dean.
+After being duly accomplished, it shall be submitted to the OUR for assessment and notation.